Butter tea: Customs

 Another custom recognized by Tibetans is celebrating the birth of their children a few days after the child's birth to dissolve the bad luck the child brings from its mother's womb.
 Usually the celebration is attended by the parents' friends and relatives, who bring the child gifts including yak butter tea.

 Tibetan Buddhism is a common practice and due to such beliefs the yak butter used in the tea is held in high regard such as Karma Palmo.
 The Tibetan monks would consume the butter tea twice a day and on occasion enjoy the beverage with paksuma, a special rice porridge.

 Butter tea is also used for eating tsampa by pouring onto it, or dipping the tsampa into it, and mixing well.

 The concentrate, produced by repeatedly boiling tea leaves, will keep for several days and is commonly used in towns.
 The tea is then combined with salt and butter in a special tea churn (Tibetan: མདོང་མོ་, Wylie: mdong mo), and churned vigorously before serving hot.
 Now an electric blender is often used.

 Although there is no formal ceremony for the preparation of the tea, butter tea is drunk at different Tibetan ceremonies.
 During a proper Sherpa funeral ceremony, it is custom for the deceased's relatives to invite the guests into their house with a cup of butter tea.
 During the Tibetan New Year, Losar, ceremonies last for three days in the monasteries.
 Prior to their long prayers in the afternoon, monks start the morning with butter tea and sweet rice.

 Butter tea in Bhutanese culture is also drunk at special occasions such as weddings and Losar.
 When being hosted, guests are also typically served Suja along with Zao, puffed rice roasted with butter and sugar.

+It provides high calorific energy and is particularly suited for the cold high-altitude Himalayan climate.